Þórir Jóhann Helgason: Club career

 On 15 July 2021, Þórir signed a four-year contract with an option for fifth year with Serie B club Lecce.

+On 31 August 2023, he moved on loan to Eintracht Braunschweig in German 2.
+Bundesliga, with an option to buy.

 International career

 Þórir made his international debut for Iceland on 29 May 2021 in a friendly match against Mexico in Arlington, Texas.